Rodent Genetic Engineering Laboratory

 Additional traditional technologies we offer to staff, faculty, and external researchers are the production of transgenic mice by pronuclear injection of plasmid DNA or bacterial artificial chromosome DNA and the production of ESC chimeras by blastocyst injection.
 We also produce fully ESC-derived mice by tetraploid complementation, including following, isolating, and manipulating novel ESC lines from existing mouse strains.

 The laboratory also offers sperm and embryo cryopreservation and storage technologies for strain preservation and recovery.
 Highly efficient in vitro fertilization technologies using fresh or cryopreserved sperm are available, facilitating the import of novel mouse strains without quarantine and recovery of poorly breeding strains.
 We also offer traditional embryo rederivation technologies for animal import into barrier vivaria through quarantine.

-Our Rodent Genetic Engineering Laboratory locations are in the vivarium on the ground floor of Skirball Institute for Biomolecular Medicine; in room 334 of the Medical Science Building; and in the barrier vivarium on the second floor of the Alexandria Center for Life Science, West Tower.
+Our Rodent Genetic Engineering Laboratory locations are in the vivarium on the ground floor of Skirball Institute of Biomolecular Medicine; in room 334 of the Science Building; and in the barrier vivarium on the second floor of the Alexandria Center for Life Science, West Tower.